• Home

 In most Black Templar armies, long ranged fire support comes in short supply.
 Because of this, we need to maximize the use of our shots from the get-go.
 There are several things that are required of us in order to be successful in a game.
 First (but not necessarily most important), we need to open up any transports the opponent has so we can effectively shoot/assault the guys inside.
 This also limits their mobility.
 Second, we need to neutralize the opponent's firepower.
 Anything that hurts our transports or our fire support is bad.
 The quicker we can limit these threats, the better.

-Because most competitive lists require us to be mechanized, that allows us to prioritize certain enemy units over others.
+Because a lot of our competitive lists require us to be mechanized, that allows us to prioritize certain enemy units over others.
 Besides the key transport vs fire support decision, you might have to decide between destroying incoming close combat mobs/Monstrous creatures or their fire support.
 In these cases, the choices are a bit easier.
 Most infantry based units are unable to reliably destroy vehicles so you can usually just stay embarked without fear.
-In addition, if they do have a way to crack your transport, you can usually just move out of range by virtue of being able to move 12" to infantry's 6".
+In addition, if they do have a way to crack your transport, you can usually just move out of range by virtue of being able to move 12" to infantry's 4-6".
 There is also the choice between certain types of fire support: Anti-Tank or Anti-Infantry.
 In most cases, the clear target will be enemy AT.
 However, a particular vehicle might stand out during the course of a game that poses a certain amount of threat to your infantry on the ground.
 In these cases, perhaps these are the proper target choice.

 While this does not hold 100% in every circumstance, but in general, the following target priority list should hold some sway.
 It isn't a strict guide, as certain situations cannot be decided by a simple list and you'll have to take advantage of the opportunities presented to you.
-Starting with the most important (the first two are inter-changable depending on the type of list you're playing):
+Starting with the most important (the first two are inter-changeable depending on the type of list you're playing):

 Close Combat:

-Next up, do not try to kill your opponent's uber close combat squads in close combat unless you can be absolutely sure you'll come out ahead.
-Our CC monsters are our Furious Charging Assault Terminators out of Land Raider Crusaders.
+First thing, and probably the most important to note: Do not try to kill your opponent's uber close combat squads in close combat unless you can be absolutely sure you'll come out ahead.
+Our dedicated CC-units often are our Assault Terminators.
 But the normally fielded size of 5, isn't going to kill a 5-man TH/SS terminator squad.
-Nor will it likely kill a Fortuned Seer Counsel (if it even survives to strike!).
-Our terminators cost us about 500 points a squad, with its ride, minimum.
+Our terminators cost us about 200 points a squad, minimum.
 Its just not worth the risk of losing the squad in the attempt.
-There are exceptions of course.
-Like if you can easily shrug off everything else your opponent is throwing at you, except this uber unit.
+There are exceptions of course; like if you can easily shrug off everything else your opponent is throwing at you, except the enemy's uber unit.
 Then your best chance at stopping that unit (or at least seriously gimping it) is to charge it.
 But those situations will rarely happen.
+Likewise, you can also field TH/SS Terminator squads who do well destroying your opponent's dedicated-CC units.

 Lastly, be sure to prioritize your charges.
 This is not as critically important as shooting target priority is, but you will make or break the game with close combat as it does the most damage in the shortest amount of time.
-Get into combat as soon as possible, but don't charge stupid throwaway squads if you can help it.
+Get into combat as soon as possible, but don't charge your enemy's throwaway squads if you can help it.
 Fire support, average close combat units, or troops squads are preferable here.

 Miscellaneous: